 The market in which Intermec competes is highly fragmented and rapidly evolving due to changes in technology.
 There are only a few major market manufacturers, competing for a number of market segments, each of which has its own unique requirements.
-This industry concentration defines the competitive strategies available to firm and defines the environment in which decisions are made (Porter, 2009).
 Intermec's top competitor in the AIDC market is Motorola, Inc., a \$20 billion behemoth.
 In particular, Intermec competes head-to-head with Motorola's wholly-owned subsidiary, the Enterprise Mobility Solutions unit (formerly Symbol Technologies, Inc., with sales of approximately \$4.6B).
 Other much smaller competitors include Honeywell, DAP Technologies, Fujitsu Tablet Division, Zebra Techologies, Oneil Product Development, and Datalogic.
 Virtually all of the competitors in the market utilize the same hybrid marketing channel strategy; a combination of indirect and direct channels.
-The implications and challenges of managing such channel multiplicity are complex (Van Bruggen et al., 2010).
 The competitors in the market offer similar technology but differ in either their product breadth or product line depth.
 Motorola and Intermec offer the broadest product mixes, by far in the market.
 They also offer the most complete solutions for customer requirements.
 However, due to open system architecture (Bluetooth communications on all devices, for instance), customers are free to "mix-and-match" technology from multiple vendors.
-Open architecture changed the dynamics of many technology markets (Garud and Kumaraswamy, 2006).